pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ![optimistic-ddl-fail-example-3](/media/optimistic-ddl-fail-example-3.png)

 By then, the `Age` column of `tbl00` is inconsistent because `DEFAULT 0` and `DEFAULT -1` are incompatible with each other.
-In this situation, DM will report the error but you have to manually fix the data inconsistency.
+In this situation, DM will report the error, but you have to manually fix the data inconsistency.

 ## Implementation principle

 In the optimistic mode, after DM-worker receives the DDL statement from the upstream, it forwards the updated table schema to DM-master.
-The DM-work tracks the current schema of each sharded table and DM-master merges these schemas into a composite schema that is compatible with DML statements of every sharded table.
+DM-worker tracks the current schema of each sharded table and DM-master merges these schemas into a composite schema that is compatible with DML statements of every sharded table.
 Then DM-master replicates the corresponding DDL statement to the downstream.
 DML statements are directly replicated to the downstream.

 ![optimistic-ddl-flow](/media/optimistic-ddl-flow.png)

 ### Examples

 Assume the upstream MySQL has three sharded tables (`tbl00`, `tbl01`, and `tbl02`).
-Merge and replicate these sharded table to the `tbl` table in the downstream TiDB.
+Merge and replicate these sharded tables to the `tbl` table in the downstream TiDB.
 See the following image:

 ![optimistic-ddl-example-1](/media/optimistic-ddl-example-1.png)